lebassiamanuel/deep-learning-challenge/README.md

 Data Preprocessing

 - What variable(s) are the target(s) for your model?
   'IS_SUCCESSFUL' column is the target variable from application_df
 - What variable(s) are the features for your model?
   The feature variables are every other column from application_df --> this was defined by dropping the 'IS_SUCCESSFUL' column from the original dataframe
-What variable(s) should be removed from the input data because they are neither targets nor features?
+- What variable(s) should be removed from the input data because they are neither targets nor features?
-Both 'EIN' and 'NAME' columns were dropped/removed, because they were neither targets nor features for the dataset.
+  Both 'EIN' and 'NAME' columns were removed from the input data because they are neither targets nor features.

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?